Table of Contents

 This trail has the ability to lure in unsuspecting enthusiasts with a simple array of ascents and descents for the first two miles.
 There are beautiful views and enjoyable scenery.
 As you push past the second mile, the hike begins to take on a more challenging pace, with steep descents into drainage.

 From there, you’ll face several rugged and rutted pathways.
 On clear days, seeing the ocean is possible.
 Make sure you bring plenty of water, snacks, and a solid pair of hiking boots.
-This trail is best suited to experienced in shaping individuals as it can substantially toll the body.
+This trail is best suited to those experienced in shaping individuals as it can substantially toll the body.

 It’s important to know that if you’ve parked in the parking lot, the gates are locked at 4:30 pm in the winter.
 Pay attention to the signage that tells you how long the rest of the hike will take, or face an unexpected evening in your vehicle!